 From their website:

-So we ditched the rulebook, cut a new path and created a new way.
-From a Connecticut workshop we set about revolutionising cycling for the better, for everyone.
-We assumed nothing, we iterated and reiterated and from day one we have worked on pioneering materials, ergonomics and technology, and we haven’t looked back since.
+So we ditched the rulebook, cut a new path, and created a new way.
+From a Connecticut workshop, we set about revolutionizing cycling for the better, for everyone.
+We assumed nothing, we iterated and reiterated, and from day one we have worked on pioneering materials, ergonomics and technology, and we haven’t looked back since.

 We heralded aluminum and carbon-fiber manufacturing while everybody else out there stuck with steel, we shook up the suspension establishment with single-sided forks, designing incredible frames and products that reinvented racing, creating award-winning bicycles that helped push people further.